fievelk/virtualias/README.md

     (A wrapper is needed in order to avoid `SyntaxError` problems.
 See [this SO question](http://stackoverflow.com/questions/446052/how-can-i-check-for-python-version-in-a-program-that-uses-new-language-features))

 - [ ] Packaging (`setup.py`, etc.).
 Since this is a very small project, it may be not necessary.

+- [ ] If the `virtualenv` call fails, we should not write the function in the shell configuration file.
+(At the moment, this is done using the `delete_alias` method.
+It would be better not to touch the configuration file at all instead.)

+- [x] ~~Providing a method to **remove** aliases when we delete an environment.~~